MahejabeenNidhi/FaceFeatures/README.md

 [Code](http://www.vision.caltech.edu/xpburgos/ICCV13/#code)

 The original code is in MATLAB.

+The code relies on [Piotr's Computer Vision Matlab Toolbox](http://pdollar.github.io/toolbox/)

+**Utilization of RCPR**

 A requirement for a photo to pass is that features such as the eyes and eyebrows cannot be occluded.
 This paper proposes a way to not only return the facial landmarks but also their occlusion state.